raspberrypilearning/sorting-hat-lesson/software.md

 If you get an error saying `The program 'mpg123' is currently not installed.` then check you entered the commands above correctly.

-## Scratch
+## Option 2: Scratch

 Alternatively, you could use ScratchGPIO instead of Python, in which case the above packages are unneccessary but you'll need to install ScratchGPIO.

-Install ScratchGPIO with the following command:
+Install ScratchGPIO with the following commands:

 ```bash
 wget http://goo.gl/xzJlz7 -O isgh6.sh